tanmayhinge-zz/competitive-programming-workshop/post_workshop.md

 I highly recommend you to follow this [video](https://www.youtube.com/watch?v=B31LgI4Y4DQ) by freecodecamp.
 This is probably the best explaination you will ever find on the internet.

-More resources will be shared by Rahul here later.
+More resources will be shared by Rahul here later in this within few days in this [repository](https://github.com/rahulmaurya-Dev/Competitive-programming/blob/main/README.md)

 ### Algorithms